© Unofficial Royalty 2024

 Full name: Friedrich Karl August Friedrich

 In 1763, Friedrich Karl August’s father died and he succeeded him as reigning Prince of Waldeck-Pyrmont.
 However, his mother Christiane Henriette served as Regent of the Principality of Waldeck-Pyrmont until 1766.
-After a visit to England in 1775 to learn about ways to modernize Waldeck-Pyrmont, Friedrich Karl August instituted plans for road construction, improvements to agriculture, production of wool and linen, and the mining of iron.
-The education system was improved and a gymnasium, the term for a German secondary school was constructed in Korbach.
+After a visit to England in 1775 to learn how to modernize Waldeck-Pyrmont, Friedrich Karl August instituted plans for road construction, agriculture improvements, wool and linen production, and iron mining.
+The education system was improved and a gymnasium, the term for a German secondary school, was constructed in Korbach.
 Friedrich Karl August died at age 68 and because he was unmarried, his brother Georg succeeded him.

 Unofficial Royalty: Friedrich Karl August, Prince of Waldeck and Pyrmont